amidaware/trmm-docs/docs/troubleshooting.md

 - api.example.com can be proxied when using (the default) agent configuration which utilizes websockets.

 - mesh.example.com can be proxied with the caveat that Mesh checks the cert presented to the agent is the same one on the server.
 I.e. no MITM.
-You'll need to copy Cloudflare's edge cert to your server if you want to proxy this domain.
+You'll need to copy Cloudflare's edge cert (they call it Origin Server) to your server if you want to proxy this domain.

 If you're getting `Invalid group id` at the end of the install you're probably doing something wrong / wrong IP for api.